MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/segmentation.rst.txt

         'fr', FrameRate ...
     );

-When running :ref:`segmentPlane`, check the command window for reports that match the number of files you expect to be processed:
+When running :func:`segmentPlane`, check the command window for reports that match the number of files you expect to be processed:

 .. code-block:: MATLAB